JumHorn/AddBrace/README.md

     (pointer + n) {-> function();}
 ```

-because I haven't checked the characters after the right ) of if yet
+because I haven't checked the characters after the right ) of it yet
 and ignore all characters between the brace

 my code is a piece of trash which I don't want to review any more